Doors and Windows

 Doors & Windows FAQs

-Question: When it is extremely cold outside, frost forms on the metal striker plates on the doorframe.
+Question: Frost forms on the metal striker plates of the doorframe when it’s extremely cold outside.
 Does this mean the door is leaking?

-Question: How does one use the adjustable door strikes?
+Question: How do you use adjustable door strikes?

-Question: How does one adjust the entry door thresholds?
+Question: How do you adjust the exterior/entry door thresholds?

-Answer: Exterior door thresholds come with adjustment screws which are visible at the top of the threshold.
-By turning these screws, the threshold can be lowered or raised to accommodate a tighter seal on the bottom of the door.
-Seasonal adjustment may be required as the doors close differently in summer months than in winter months.
+Answer: Exterior door thresholds are equipped with adjustment screws located on the top surface of the threshold.
+By turning these screws, you can raise or lower the threshold to ensure a tighter seal at the bottom of the door.
+This helps prevent drafts and improves energy efficiency.
+Seasonal adjustments may be necessary, as doors often close differently due to expansion in summer and contraction in winter.
+Regularly checking and adjusting the threshold ensures optimal performance throughout the year.

-Question: Are any maintenance adjustments required for passage doors?
+Question: Are any maintenance adjustments needed for passage doors?

 Question: What should be used to lubricate the door and window hardware in the home?